Diane Keaton: 1968–1979: The Godfather films and stardom with Annie Hall

-1980s
+1980–1989: Established actress and continued acclaim

-With Manhattan (1979), Keaton and Woody Allen ended their long working relationship; it was their last major collaboration until 1993.
-In 1978 she became romantically involved with Warren Beatty, and two years later he cast her opposite him in the epic historical drama Reds.
+With Manhattan (1979), Keaton and Allen ended their long working relationship; it was their last major collaboration until 1993.
+Then, in 1978, she became romantically involved with Warren Beatty and he cast her opposite him in the epic historical drama Reds.
 In the film, she played Louise Bryant, a journalist and feminist, who flees her husband to work with radical journalist John Reed (Beatty) and later enters Russia to find him as he chronicles the Russian Civil War.
-Beatty cast Keaton after seeing her in Annie Hall, as he wanted to bring her natural nervousness and insecure attitude to the role.
-The production of Reds was delayed several times following its conception in 1977, and Keaton almost left the project when she believed it would never be produced.
-Filming finally began two years later.
+Beatty began developing Reds in the 1960s, with historical research and interviews underway by the early 1970s.
+Following years of development, filming began in 1979.

 In a 2006 Vanity Fair story, Keaton described her role as "the everyman of that piece, as someone who wanted to be extraordinary but was probably more ordinary ...
 I knew what it felt like to be extremely insecure."
 Assistant director Simon Relph later stated that Louise Bryant was one of Keaton's most difficult roles, and that "[she] almost got broken."
-Reds opened to critical acclaim, and Keaton's performance was particularly praised.
-The New York Times wrote that Keaton was "nothing less than splendid as Louise Bryant– beautiful, selfish, funny and driven.
+Reds opened to widespread critical acclaim, and Keaton's performance was highly praised in particular.
+The New York Times wrote that Keaton was "nothing less than splendid as Louise Bryant – beautiful, selfish, funny and driven.
 It's the best work she has done to date."
 Roger Ebert called Keaton "a particular surprise.
 I had somehow gotten into the habit of expecting her to be a touchy New Yorker, sweet, scared, and intellectual.
 Here, she is just what she needs to be: plucky, healthy, exasperated, loyal, and funny."
-Keaton received her second Academy Award nomination for her performance.
+Keaton received her second Academy Award for Best Actress nomination for her performance.